|Date Posted:||Oct 13, 2010|

 2.1 Nature and Scope of Assignment

-The successful applicant will be expected to work with and through his/her Afghan national counterpart, and to progressively transfer skills and responsibilities to them.
+The successful applicant will be expected to work with and through his/her Afghan national counterpart, and to simultaneously transfer skills and responsibilities to them.
 This position does not involve management or line responsibilities.

 2.2 Duties and Responsibilities